mco-gh/mco.dev/content/post/poems/benotsofearful.md

 Be not so nervous, be not so frail
 <!--more-->
 {{< youtube aZnahF3mtNI >}}
-Be not so nervous, be not so frail
 Someone watches you, you will not fail
 Be not so nervous, be not so frail
 Be not so nervous, be not so frail